GAP-LAB-CUHK-SZ/TASTE-Rob/README.md

 - [ ] Source Code and Pretrained Weights.

 ## 🎥 Dataset
 TASTE-Rob contains 100,856 task-oriented ego-centric hand-object interaction videos crossing different environments.
-We provide an OneDrive link to download the full data.
+We provide OneDrive and Baidu Netdisk link to download the full data.
 Please fill out this [form](https://docs.google.com/forms/d/e/1FAIpQLSdOlNnW3t_7TGC2FMDMcIb7jnhRjfynq6xLoz5rJk_i-fl5zQ/viewform?usp=sf_link), and we will send the download link to your e-mail soon.
+If you have already filled out the form and still need baidu netdisk link, you could directly email me (hongxiangzhao98@gmail.com).

 We split the full data into SingleHand/DoubleHand and multiple environments, the total size is about 1.55 TB.